milvus-io/milvus-docs/site/en/faq/performance_faq.md

 - If the newly inserted vectors have not grown to the specified volume to trigger index creation, Milvus needs to load these data directly from disk to memory for a vector search.
 - As of v0.9.0, if Milvus has started creating indexes for the newly inserted vectors, an incoming vector search interrupts the index creation process, causing a delay of about one second.

-#### Will a batch query benefit from multi-threading?

-If your batch query is on a small scale (`nq` < 64), Milvus combines the query requests, in which case multi-threading helps.

-Otherwise, the resources are already exhausted, hence multi-threading does not help much.

 #### Why GPU-enabled query is sometimes slower than CPU-only query?